Material Transfer Agreement (MTA)

 If the material will be used in an animal protocol, we will confirm that the PI has IACUC approval.

-If the material is biohazardous, we will confirm that the PI has a Memorandum of Understanding & Agreement (MUA) on file with the Institutional Biosafety Committee.**
+If the material is biohazardous, we will confirm with Safety & Risk Management that the PI has an updated BioRaft Registration .**

 If the material will be received from or shipped to a foreign country, we will confirm that doing so does not violate any Export Control Laws.